mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_MantidPlot/03_differences.rst

 Extra functionality of MantidPlot
 =================================

-While we are working to bring Workbench functionality in line with Mantid Plot, there are a few features are as yet obly available in Plot.
+While we are working to bring Workbench functionality in line with Mantid Plot, there are a few features are as yet only available in Plot.

 .. figure:: /images/GeneralCategory.png